andrewhaoyu/CTSLEB/README.md

 Data
 =======
-The example data for the tutorial can be downloaded through this [link](https://drive.google.com/file/d/1wswLKQmgYgkkog_vaDaVlLEmgoQS_xLG/view?usp=sharing).
+The example dataset for the vignette can be downloaded through this [link](https://drive.google.com/file/d/1wswLKQmgYgkkog_vaDaVlLEmgoQS_xLG/view?usp=sharing).

-For data analyses, the pipeline require reference sample from different populations for the clumping step.
+For data analyses, the pipelines require reference sample from different populations for the clumping step.
 We use data from 1000 Genomes Project (Phase 3) in PLINK format.
-Other reference data is also fine as long as it's in PLINK format.
+Other reference data can also be used as long as it's in PLINK format.
 The 1000 Genomes Project data in PLINK format can be download through the following links:

 [African (AFR) populations](https://drive.google.com/file/d/1pwQuM3pb8qSNyNyEsCeoy_jqz5CLIjg_/view?usp=sharing)